Blurb

 editReviews

-(4.50/5)Decent advice
+(4.20/5)Decent advice

 I listened to this but would recommend reading it instead if you actually reading this for the topic and not just for practice.

 The advice is decent and presented in a very accessible way.
 A bit too much emphasis on "everyone can find their dream job" but then that's his selling point.
 In reality, the majority of people will be satisfied with a job they do not hate and that doesn't make them miserable and that makes them enough money to afford their life and leisure activities.
-And that's compl
+And that's completely OK.

 I found this really easy to read.
 It tends to use at least three sentences for any concept it introduces which gave me multiple chances to understand something even without looking up the vocabulary I didn't know.